MiguelPires98/feup-lpro/README.md

 **Game Rules**

-* at the beggining of the game, the player has a default money (10 in this case)
+* at the begining of the game, the player has a default money (10 in this case)
-* after placing a bet that isn't higher then his current money, a set beggins
+* after placing a bet that isn't higher then his current money, a set begins
   - 2 cards are draw for the player and the dealer, but the dealer's first card is hidden (marked as an X)
   - the player can now make his move, he can either:
     - skip: the set ends